 There will always be something new, faster, better, but realistically people will use a laptop for at least a couple of years, so if you have a laptop no older than 2-3 years the benefits may not be so noticeable.

-Arguably there is some improvement between new-generation devices, but those improvements will be noticed in very particular use cases, in which if you're a "pro" user you have more than this article to make a wise purchase decision.
+There is some improvement between new-generation devices, but those improvements will be noticed in very particular use cases, in which if you're a "pro" user you have more than this article to make a wise purchase decision.

 Retailers know nothing